By Emma Marshall and Nick Warburton

 If you’re a foodie and really want to learn about the cuisine in this area, you could alternatively book a food tour for your 2 days in Lyon.

-The “Lyon Secret Food Tour” includes tasting local pastry and cheese, slugging local wine and trying a “secret” dish to be revealed during your tour!
+And the “Lyon Secret Food Tour” includes tasting local pastry and cheese, slugging local wine and trying a “secret” dish to be revealed during your tour!

 Other ideas for weekends away